dbrandenburg/dockerht/README.md

 As a requirement to run DockerHt you need to have at least one host running Docker, as well as a wildcard DNS entry pointing to it.
 In order to test DockerHt simply install Docker including DockerMachine on your Mac computer, create two machines called "build" and "web", configure the ip addresses corresponding to your VMs in config.py and place your application including your Dockerfile inside the myapp folder.
-Then crun dockerht.py -h to get help about arguments.
+Then run dockerht.py -h to get help about arguments.